 When undertaking a competency-based initiative, it is important to focus on driving momentum and results.
 But what does this mean?

-Driving results in an organization requires the coordinated effort of many people.
-Leaders who consistently obtain high levels of performance, employees who continually ensure they are working to achieve success, and stakeholders who are invested in the organization’s future.
+This includes leaders who consistently obtain high levels of performance, employees who continually ensure they are working to achieve success, and stakeholders who are invested in the organization’s future.

 Many organizations find their competency project achieves momentum from the beginning, and progress is smooth and easy to identify.

 Let’s look at some ways to make sure you can bypass these problems and achieve momentum for your project.

-- Take a look at your competencies
+Take a look at your competencies

 Being able to translate your company’s vision and values to employees in ways that makes sense in their day to day work-life goes a long way to create a closer alignment between business goals and employee actions.

 Brandon Hall Group discovered that companies that align competencies and business goals are 67% more likely than others to rate competency objective as effective.
-If your competencies aren’t having the desired impact it may also be because there is a lack of clarity related to the problem they are supposed to solve.
+If your competencies aren’t having the desired impact, it may also be because there is a lack of clarity related to the problem they are supposed to solve.

 Solve this problem by coming up with short and long term goals for your competency initiative, and then using a staged approach to focus on the most critical issues first.

-- Get stakeholder support
+Get stakeholder support

 By planning communications that are targeted to each of your stakeholder groups, you can establish the specific value of competencies for each group and show how the competencies will be used.

 It is best to choose organizational areas where the leadership sees a compelling need and is willing to put the organizational resources into ensuring that the initiative will be successful.

-- Utilize technology to its potential
+Utilize technology to its potential

 Another common problem is not having the software in place to streamline and automate the competency management process.
 Since many organizations haven't built much room into their budget for competency projects, it is often the case that progress is slow in using technology for competency management.

 HRSG’s CompetencyCore suite is one of the few tools available on the market within the crowded talent-management space that positions competencies as the focal point of the tool.
 CompetencyCore guides and simplifies the process of managing, customizing, and validating competencies for every job in your organization.